rohit20v/For.FuN/README.md

-# Blackjack
+# Rolling.FuN
-- A pretty simple blackjack webapp written in js for some practice.
-It's could have some bugs as it's a practice i kinda went easy on it. [posting here just to keep track of my work]
+- I'll be posting here small web games and general projects and try to get better at JS and Typescript. [posting here just to keep track of my progress]